HaykAvag/skateboarding-tricks-landed/README.md

 # skateboarding-tricks-landed

 This is a tool that helps you count how many skateboarding tricks you've landed.
-It has easy, medium, and hard skateboarding tricks, with opposing frontside and backside tricks.
+It has easy, medium, and hard skateboarding tricks, with opposing Frontside and Backside tricks.

 This tool was made with Vue.js, TypeScript, Vuetify, Zod and Vite.
-It has CI/CD and automatically deploys to GitHub Pages when main branch is changed.
+It has CI/CD and automatically deploys to GitHub Pages using GitHub Actions when main branch is changed.

 ## Project setup